This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 - KUTA BEACH SUNSETS

 Seminyak – Good for beach chills and stylish nightlife

-Further along the coast Seminyak still has plenty of restaurants, nightlife and the beach but also comes served up with some of the famous premium nightspots such as Potato Head (who will launch their first hotel in 2019) and Ku De Ta.
+Further along the coast Seminyak still has plenty of restaurants, nightlife and the beach but also comes served up with some of the famous premium nightspots such as Potato Head (who launched their own hotel in 2019) and Ku De Ta.
 It is slightly more chilled out than Kuta and here you will find plenty of luxury hotels and villas.

 There are some exciting new luxury hotel openings here I’ll be checking out on my return such as Katamama which uses the finest traditional materials in its decoration.